hpe-storage/python-hpedockerplugin/quick-start/README.md

-## Single node etcd setup - Install etcd
+## Run etcd container OR cluster
-These steps are for a single node setup only.
-If you plan to run a container orchestration service (such as Docker UCP or Kubernetes) in a cluster of systems then refer to the etcd cluster setup below.
-These orchestration services typically already have setup instructions for an etcd cluster, so there is no need to create a separate etcd cluster in these cases.
+**If you plan to run a container orchestration service (such as Docker UCP or Kubernetes) in a cluster of systems then refer to the etcd cluster setup link given below.** These orchestration services typically already have setup instructions for an etcd cluster, so there is no need to create a separate etcd cluster in these cases.
 The plugin can safely share access to the same etcd cluster being used by the orchestration technology.

+**These steps are for a single node setup only.**

 First create an export for your local IP:
 ```
 export HostIP="<your host IP>"
 ```
 Then run the following command to create an etcd container in Docker:
 ```
 sudo docker run -d -v /usr/share/ca-certificates/:/etc/ssl/certs -p 4001:4001 \
 -p 2380:2380 -p 2379:2379 \